lukeshay/npm/packages/lshay-eslint-config/README.md

 # @lshay/eslint-config

 The eslint config I use on my projects.
-This is based off of [eslint-config-get-off-my-lawn](https://www.npmjs.com/package/eslint-config-get-off-my-lawn).
+Automatically adds TypeScript, React, and Vitest rules if they are install.

 ## Getting Started